on the cheap and sleazy side (www.cheapandsleazy.net)

 "Iced tea.
 Let me kick my credentials ...."

-Well, okay, so the man's name is Ice-Tea ... and I don't have any credentials ... unless you consider the fact that I've been drinking iced tea in one form or another since I was 14.
+Well, okay, so the man's called Ice-T ... and I don't have any credentials ... unless you consider the fact that I've been drinking iced tea in one form or another since I was 14.

 I like my iced tea strong, cold, and sweet ... you know, Virginia style ... with about an inch of sugar on the bottom of the glass (I've since adjusted the recipe, so not to worry ...)!
 Especially on a hot summer day.
 Or night.
 Or morning, if need be ...!